augustinh22/msc_markdown/source/02_Theory.md

 ## Open Data

-The \ac{OKF} defines knowledge as being open when anyone is able to freely access, use, modify, and share it [@OpenDefinitionOpen, @molloyOpenKnowledgeFoundation2011].
+The \ac{OKF} defines knowledge as being *open* when anyone is able to freely access, use, modify, and share it [@openknowledgefoundationOpenDefinitionOpen; @molloyOpenKnowledgeFoundation2011].
 This definition of openness is also applied to data, as long as they have an open license, are provided in a machine-readable way including necessary metadata, are user-friendly and provided in an open format.
 Simply publishing data on the Web and making them available at no financial cost is not sufficient for them to be considered open.

 "Open data" as a term does not merely refer to data that are free for anyone to access, use, modify and share, but also encompasses a philosophy for predominantly public organisations in our increasingly knowledge- and service-based global economy [@hossainStateoftheartOpenData2016].
 Data that are produced by publicly funded institutions or initiatives ought to be made available at no additional cost to facilitate greater returns from what is a public investment [@janssenBenefitsAdoptionBarriers2012].
 This, however, only applies to data that cannot be traced back to specific individuals.
 Opening data to the public can increase accountability, reproducibility and transparency of the research and decisions made based on them and foster innovation in domains where a lack of data was previously a limiting factor.
 This assumes that the data are, however, actively being used towards increasing these factors.